seansissman/greenphire/README.md

 Collect favorite numbers for Powerball tickets.
 Accomplish this with the following requirements:

 ```
-Capture the name of the employees entering the number.
+-Capture the name of the employees entering the number.
-The first 5 favorite numbers will need to be in the range of 1 to 69 and unique. (remember that this is a drawing so there cannot be duplicates in this range of 5 numbers)
+-The first 5 favorite numbers will need to be in the range of 1 to 69 and unique. (remember that this is a
+drawing so there cannot be duplicates in this range of 5 numbers)
-6th favorite number will need to be in the range of 1 to 26 and flagged as the 6th Powerball number.
+-6th favorite number will need to be in the range of 1 to 26 and flagged as the 6th Powerball number.
-Keep count of each individual favorite number provided to determine which numbers to use in our final winning number. (ie count the duplicates).
+-Keep count of each individual favorite number provided to determine which numbers to use in our final
+winning number. (ie count the duplicates).
-Retrieve the max count of each unique duplicate number and use them as the powerball numbers.
+-Retrieve the max count of each unique duplicate number and use them as the powerball numbers.
-if there is a tie based on the max counts randomly select the tied number.
+-if there is a tie based on the max counts randomly select the tied number.
-Display all employees with their corresponding number entries.
+-Display all employees with their corresponding number entries.
-Display the final powerball number based on the requirements above.
+-Display the final powerball number based on the requirements above.

 Sample output:
 Enter your first name: Wade